Ibn Battuta: Anatolia

 From this point his itinerary across Anatolia in the Rihla becomes confused.
 Ibn Battuta describes travelling westwards from Eğirdir to Milas and then skipping 420 km eastward past Eğirdir to Konya.
 He then continues travelling in an easterly direction, reaching Erzurum from where he skips 1160 km back to Birgi which lies north of Milas.
 Historians believe that Ibn Battuta visited a number of towns in central Anatolia, but not in the order in which he describes.

-When Ibn Battuta arrived in Iznik, which had just been conquered by Orhan, Sultan of the nascent Ottoman Empire.
+When Ibn Battuta arrived in İznik, it had just been conquered by Orhan, sultan of the Ottoman Beylik.
 Orhan was away and his wife was in command of the nearby stationed soldiers, Ibn Battuta gave this account of Orhan's wife: "A pious and excellent woman.
 She treated me honourably, gave me hospitality and sent gifts."

 Ibn Battuta's account of Orhan:

 Ibn Battuta had also visited Bursa which at the time was the capital of the Ottoman Beylik, he described Bursa as "a great and important city with fine bazaars and wide streets, surrounded on all sides with gardens and running springs".

 He also visited the Beylik of Aydin.
 Ibn Battuta stated that the ruler of the Beylik of Aydin had twenty Greek slaves at the entrance of his palace and Ibn Battuta was given a Greek slave as a gift.
 His visit to Anatolia was the first time in his travels he acquired a servant; the ruler of Aydin gifted him his first slave.
-Later, he purchased a young Greek girl for 40 dinars in Ephesus, was gifted another slave in Izmir by the Sultan, and purchased a second girl in Balikesir.
+Later, he purchased a young Greek girl for 40 dinars in Ephesus, was gifted another slave in İzmir by the Sultan, and purchased a second girl in Balikesir.
 The conspicuous evidence of his wealth and prestige continued to grow.